-As an organisation using the criminal records bureau (CRB) service to assess an applicant’s suitability for positions of trust, we comply fully with the CRB code of practice and undertake to treat all applicants for positions fairly.
+As an organisation using the Disclosure and Barring Service (DBS) to assess an applicant’s suitability for positions of trust, we comply fully with the DBS code of practice and undertake to treat all applicants for positions fairly.
 We undertake not to discriminate unfairly against any subject of a disclosure on the basis of conviction of other information revealed.

 This equal opportunities policy on the recruitment of ex offenders is made available to all disclosure applicants at the outset of the recruitment process.

 Quidos Ltd actively promote equality of opportunity for all with the right mix of talent, skills and potential and welcome applicants from a wide range of candidates, including those with criminal records.
 The company select all candidates for interview based on their skills, qualifications and experience.